-- 22. For fresh cases, after the plaintiff files the writ of summons, and the defendant files the memorandum of appearance, the SCCDR will send a notice stating the date of the first aCDR hearing.
-The notice will state, among other things, the aCDR Email Account (above, at paragraph 8) of the JO docketed to manage the case.
+- 22. For fresh cases, after the plaintiff/claimant files the writ of summons/originating claim, and the defendant files the memorandum of appearance/notice of intention to contest or not contest, the CDRC will send a notice stating the date of the first aCDR hearing.
+The notice will state, among other things, the aCDR Email Account (above, at paragraph 8).
 This is the email account to which the Mentioning Counsel must send the Email. - 23.
-For pending cases, the Email must likewise be sent to the aCDR Email Account of the JO docketed to manage the case not less than two working days before the aCDR date. - 24.
-Where it is unclear which JO has been docketed to manage the case, clarification can be sought by sending an email to the following email account: STATECOURTS CDR@statecourts.gov.sq.
+For pending cases, the Email must likewise be sent to the aCDR Email Account to manage the case not less than two working days before the aCDR date. - 24.
+Where it is unclear which aCDR Email Account the emails are to be sent to, clarification can be sought by sending an email to the following email account: SC_CDR@judiciary.gov.sg.